AWegnerGitHub/awegnergithub.github.io-content/2017_06_28_review_of_django_fullstack_bootcamp.md

 ## Foundation vs Django content

 The foundational material - HTML, CSS, Bootstrap, Javascript, jQuery and even the Python - dragged on a little long for my taste.
 As I mentioned above, this foundation took up the first two thirds of the course.
-I'd have prefered it if more time could be spent covering other aspects of Django, especially some of the concepts that are thrown at the student in the last clone project.
+I'd have preferred it if more time could be spent covering other aspects of Django, especially some of the concepts that are thrown at the student in the last clone project.

 The Django content, itself, was great.
 It started at basics like setting up a project and single application within the project and